Artists that Inspire Us

 Benjamin Shine is a British artist who paints with fabric.
 Famed in the fashion industry for his sculptural portraits made from folded and bunched up lengths of tulle bonded to canvas with an iron.
 Shine has worked internationally on installations, designed clothing and furniture and public artworks.
 Because of his creative use of fabric to make portraits is what makes him an artist that inspires us to use materials in new and different ways!
 There is an excellent video interview at Best Self Magazine: Called To Create | Benjamin Shine’s Brilliant Works of Tulle

 Shine’s Website: benjaminshine.com

 There are a great many people who are determined to create despite their own physical challenges.
 Hence, we MUST be inspired and spurred on by the amazing people who are truly over-comers!
-Please check out my post and lesson based on artist Laurel Burch: Lines, Shapes & Abstraction Laurel Burch Mythical Horses Watercolor Resist Painting
+Please check out my post Artists that Inspire Beyond Challenges! and my art lesson based on artist Laurel Burch: Lines, Shapes & Abstraction Laurel Burch Mythical Horses Watercolor Resist Painting

 Checkout these Artists that Inspire Us posts from the Art Ed Bloggers Network: